-Get accountable: five ways to fulfil your goals in 2018
+Get accountable: five ways to fulfil your goals this year

 Draft that novel?
 Puh-leese.
 Get a 5k raise?
 Hell yeah.
 Finish that master’s degree?
 Amen!
 It’s a new year and we’ve got big, BIG goals.
 So how do we turn these goals into reality?
 Liz takes a closer look at five ways to ensure we get sh*t done…